DogSoulDev/Web/README.md

 ## FeaturesA clean, minimalist portfolio inspired by manga art and clean web design.
-Built with pure HTML, CSS, and JavaScript, optimized for GitHub Pages.A professional portfolio inspired by Japanese manga art, featuring a clean, hand-drawn style.
 Built with pure HTML, CSS, and JavaScript, optimized for GitHub Pages.